tuist/tuist/projects/docs/docs/tutorial/get-started.md

 ### Editing your project

-To edit your project you can open an XCode *Manifest* project using the command
+To edit your project you can open the relevant Tuist manifests using the command

 ```bash
 tuist edit